UncleTyrone/Seamless-OOP-Framework/API.md

 ---

 ### `Library:Fade(Object, Path, Duration)`
-Fades a GUI object and all its descendants in or out.
+Fades a GUI object and all its descendants in or out. **Client-only method.**
-Make sure you run :InitializeFade() on a frame object to store its properties PRIOR to attempting to :Fade() the object!

 **Parameters:**
 - `Object` (`GuiObject`) - The root GUI object